WHU-CS/HNSP/README.md

 # HNSP

-This repository provides a reference implementation of HNSP proposed in "Noise-Resilient High Order Similarity Preserving Network Embedding for Social Networks", Zhenyu Qiu, Wenbin Hu, Jia Wu, Zhongzheng Tang, Xiaohua Jia , and Erik Combria
+This repository provides a reference implementation of HNSP proposed in "High Order Node Similarity Preserving Method for Robust Network Representation", Zhenyu Qiu, Jia Wu, Wenbin Hu, Bo Du, Zhongzheng Tang, Xiaohua Jia , and Erik Combria

 The noise in the network will affect the performance of network embedding.
 The NSP aims to exploit node similarity to address the problem of social network